open-source-tabletop/Survivors/module-rules.md

 If a player activates a zombie it performs a Move action then an Attack action following these guidelines in order:

 - If the zombie is able to move within 1 inch of a non-zombie model it must do so towards the nearest valid model.
-- If the Zombie cannot reach 1 inch of a non-zombie model it moves its full movement and must finish closer to the nearest non-zombie model it has line-of-sight to.
+- If the Zombie cannot reach to within 1 inch of a non-zombie model it moves its full movement and must finish closer to the nearest non-zombie model it has line-of-sight to.
 Though it does not need to move directly towards that model.
 - If a zombie can attack a model it does so, if there are multiple valid targets the model that caused the disturbance takes priority, otherwise the controlling player can choose.
 - Zombies cannot climb, making raised areas some of the safest places to be, just be careful not to get trapped.